Subscriptions

 Subscribe to specific event types (e.g., order.created, user.updated).
 Only events with matching types trigger deliveries.

-Further refine which events to receive using labels.
-For example, a subscription with label tenant_id: "acme" only receives events that have that exact label.
+Narrow down further using labels.
+A subscription with label tenant_id: "acme" only receives events that have that exact label.

 Both filters must match for an event to be delivered.